easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>Figure 4.
-The brain is represented by two resistors and a compliance.
+<i>@figuredef {BrainCircuit} The brain is represented by two resistors and a compliance.
 The upstream resistor, R1, is connected to the aorta, and the downstream resistor, R2, is connected to the vena cava.</i>
 </center><br>

 By increasing R1 and R2, the ICP can be increased while CBF decreases.
 The resistors are tuned based on the severity (on a scale from 0 to 1) of TBI such that ICP is above 25 mmHg and CBF is near 8 mL per 100 grams of brain tissue per minute for the most severe injury.